-The Nomura Group identified a material weakness in its internal control over financial reporting during the quarter ended 31 March 2024 in relation to certain classification and presentation matters within the consolidated statement of cash flows as included within its consolidated financial statements, which has resulted in the need to restate the consolidated statement of cash flows in certain of its annual and interim consolidated financial statements.
-The Nomura Group has identified and implemented a number of remediation actions to address this material weakness and intended to mitigate the risk of similar errors occurring in the future within the consolidated statement of cash flows.
-Whilst the Nomura Group's management has concluded that its internal control over financial reporting was effective as of 31 March 2024, additional material weaknesses or other issues nevertheless may arise in the future resulting in it not being able to provide financial information in its consolidated financial statements and elsewhere in an accurate, timely and reliable manner or requiring additional restatements of its consolidated financial statements or other aspects of its periodic reporting.
-This may undermine confidence in the Nomura Group's published financial information and other reported information by users of its consolidated financial statements, including holders of its securities, resulting in reductions in the price of its common stock and/or ADRs as well as limit its access to capital markets, impact client or counterparty appetite to enter into transactions with the Nomura Group and subject the Nomura Group to potential regulatory investigations and sanctions, each of which may materially and adversely affect its business, results of operations and financial condition.
+For example, the Nomura Group identified a material weakness during the quarter ended 31 March 2024 in relation to certain classification and presentation matters within the consolidated statement of cash flows as included within its consolidated financial statements, which resulted in the need to restate the consolidated statement of cash flows in certain of its annual and interim consolidated financial statements.
+The Nomura Group identified and implemented a number of remediation actions to address this material weakness and intended to mitigate the risk of similar errors occurring in the future within the consolidated statement of cash flows.
+The Nomura Group's management has concluded that its internal control over financial reporting was effective as of 31 March 2024 and 31 March 2025.

-Misconduct or fraud by an employee, director or officer, or any third party, could occur, and the Nomura Group's reputation in the market and its relationships with clients could be harmed
+If future material weaknesses are identified, the Nomura Group may be unable to provide financial information in its consolidated financial statements and elsewhere in an accurate, timely and reliable manner or requiring additional restatements of its consolidated financial statements or other aspects of its periodic reporting.
+Such issues may undermine confidence in the Nomura Group's published financial information and other reported information by users of its consolidated financial statements, including the holders of its securities, potentially causing reductions in the price of its common stock and/or ADRs .
+Additionally, such issues could limit its access to capital markets, affect clients' or counterparties' appetite to enter into transactions with the Nomura Group and subject the Nomura Group to potential regulatory investigations and sanctions.
+Each of these factors may materially and adversely affect its business, results of operations and financial condition.

-The Nomura Group always faces the risk that its employees, directors or officers, or any third party, could engage in misconduct that may adversely affect its business.
-Misconduct by an employee, director or officer includes conduct such as entering into transactions in excess of authorised limits, acceptance of risks that exceed the Nomura Group's limits, or concealment of unauthorised or unsuccessful activities.
+Misconduct, fraud or other criminal activity by an employee, director or officer, or any third party, could occur, and the Nomura Group's reputation in the market and its relationships with clients could be harmed includes conduct such as entering into transactions in excess of authorised limits, acceptance of risks that exceed the Nomura Group's limits, concealment of unauthorised or unsuccessful activities or criminal or other unlawful actions against customers.
 The misconduct could also involve the improper use or disclosure of non-public information relating to the Nomura Group or its clients, such as insider trading, improper transmission of such information and the recommendation of trades based on such information, as well as other crimes, which could result in regulatory sanctions, legal liability and serious reputational or financial damage to the Nomura Group.